yashranjan1/dotfiles/README.md

 ## Customising the Ags widgets

 Adding themes is a little unintuitive.
 It is somewhat like Next.js's app router.
 You need to create a folder in the `.config/theme` folder named after your theme.
-Then add your 2 folders to it.
-The first one will be called `Wallpapers` and the second one should be called `Colors`.
-Place all your wallpapers in `Wallpapers` and files with specific color names in `Colors`.
+Then add your 1 folder and a file to it.
+The file will be called `Wallpaper.png` (any extension works doesn't NEED to be png) and the folder should be called `Colors`.
+Your wallper needs to be the file called `Wallpaper.png`, and in `Colors` you will have to place specific files to specify colors.
 An example can be seen below.

 ```
 Gruvbox/
-└── Wallpapers/
+└── Wallpapers.png
-    ├── b-306.jpg
-    ├── chinese-hills.jpg
 └── Colors/
     ├── accent.#DC9547
     ├── green.#b8bb26